pretix/pretix-docs/docs/guides/widget.md

  - `img-src`: `https://pretix.eu` (adjust to your domain for self-hosted pretix **and** for custom domain on pretix Hosted).
     For pretix Hosted, also add `https://cdn.pretix.space`.

-#### Offering Apple Pay via Stripe through the widget

-If you are using Stripe as a payment provider and want to offer Apple Pay through the widget, then you have to verify the domain with Apple Pay first. pretix will automatically validate the domain you are using for your shop regardless of the edition of pretix and your domain settings.
-But when embedding the widget on your website, your domain will also need to get validation in order to be able to use it for Apple Pay.

-Refer to the Stripe documentation page on how to [register domains for payment methods](https://stripe.com/docs/payments/payment-methods/pmd-registration) for further information.

-#### External payment providers and Cross Origin Opener Policy
+#### Cross Origin Opener Policy

-If you use a payment provider that opens a new window during checkout (such as PayPal), then setting `Cross-Origin-Opener-Policy: same-origin` results in an empty popup window opening in the foreground.
+If you set `Cross-Origin-Opener-Policy: same-origin` on your site, then using a payment provider that opens a new window during checkout (such as PayPal) results in an empty popup window opening in the foreground.
 This is due to JavaScript not having access to the opened window.
 To mitigate this, you need to either [always open the widget's checkout in a new tab](widget.md#always-open-a-new-tab) or set `Cross-Origin-Opener-Policy: same-origin-allow-popups`.

-#### Working with Cross Origin Embedder Policy
+#### Cross Origin Embedder Policy

-The pretix Widget is **not** compatible with `Cross-Origin-Embedder-Policy: require-corp`.
+The pretix Widget is not compatible with `Cross-Origin-Embedder-Policy: require-corp`.
 If you include the `crossorigin` attributes on the `<script>` and `<link>` tag, then the widget can display a calendar or product list.
-But it will **not** be able to open the checkout process in an iframe.
+But it will not be able to open the checkout process in an iframe.
 If you also set `Cross-Origin-Opener-Policy: same-origin`, then the widget will be able to detect that it is running in an isolated environment and will instead open the checkout process in a new tab.

 ## Troubleshooting